wisdom-okwen/csxl-fullstack/README.md

 Don't worry if you got some errors, please stop by the XL (SN027) and we'll be more than happy to help you out.

 Alternatively, you can email me at yanaga@ad.unc.edu!

+If you have read this far, please stop by the XL(SN027) and check-in with us(Claire or Felipe) - if we are not there, please let the Staff member or Ambassador know.
+Be sure to give them your name!